hi-folks / ibis-next

 Ibis Next is a powerful tool for effortlessly creating digital books (e-books) in EPUB, PDF, and HTML formats.
 With Ibis Next, writers can concentrate on crafting content without worrying about formatting.
 The content is authored in Markdown format, allowing for simplicity and flexibility.

-Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB, PDF and HTML formats.
+Ibis Next seamlessly handles the conversion process, ensuring a hassle-free transition from Markdown to the correct EPUB, PDF, and HTML formats.
 Embracing markdown streamlines the writing process and enhances collaboration and ease of editing, making it an ideal choice for authors seeking efficiency and focusing on content creation.

 Get ready to revolutionize your eBook creation process with Ibis Next!

 Mohamed Said created the Ibis project.
 The sources of the Ibis project are https://github.com/themsaid/ibis.
 Thank you to Mohamed for creating this tool.
-Ibis was used to create Laravel Queues in Action, an eBook Mohamed published in August 2020.
-Click here for the sample.

-We forked the repository to speed up the process of supporting PHP 8.2, PHP 8.3, Laravel 10, Symfony 7, Commonmark 2, and other dependencies upgrades.
+We forked the repository to speed up the process of supporting PHP 8.2, PHP 8.3, PHP 8.4, Laravel 11, Symfony 7, Commonmark 2, and other dependencies upgrades.
 With Ibis Next, we also added the support for generating the EPUB format and HTML format.
 So, with Ibis Next, you can create Markdown files and export them into PDF, EPUB, and HTML for better compatibility with your devices and software.

 Installation

-Before you begin, ensure that you have PHP 8.1 or above installed on your system, and ensure the gd extension is enabled in your php.ini file.
+Before you begin, ensure that you have PHP 8.1 or above installed on your system, and ensure the gd extension is enabled in your php.ini

 Installing ibis-next locally